Resident Evil (1996 video game): Production

 Production began in 1993, and the game took three years to develop.
 During the first six months of development, Mikami worked on the game alone, creating concept sketches, designing characters, and writing over 40 pages of script.
 The project was originally planned for the Super NES, before moving development to the PlayStation in 1994.
 Koji Oda was working on the Super NES version, after having worked on Super Ghouls 'n Ghosts (1991).
 Oda revealed that the setting was originally more of a hellish place, before being changed to a more realistic setting.

 Several of the Resident Evil mansion's pre-rendered backdrops were inspired by The Overlook Hotel, the setting for the 1980 horror film, The Shining.
 Mikami also cited the 1978 film Dawn of the Dead as a negative inspiration for the game.
-The game was initially conceived as a fully 3D first-person update of Sweet Home (influenced by the game's first-person battles), with action and shooting mechanics.
-A first-person prototype was produced, and initially featured a supernatural, psychological Japanese horror style similar to Sweet Home, before opting for an American zombie horror style influenced by George Romero films.
+The game was initially conceived as fully 3D and first-person with action and shooting mechanics.
+A first-person prototype was produced, and initially featured a supernatural, psychological Japanese horror style similar to Sweet Home, before opting for an American zombie horror style influenced by George A. Romero films.
 During production, Mikami discovered Alone in the Dark (1992), which influenced him to adopt a cinematic fixed-view camera system.
-Mikami said that, if it wasn't for Alone in the Dark, Resident Evil would have had a first-person view instead.
+Mikami said that, if it was not for Alone in the Dark, Resident Evil would have had a first-person view instead.
 Mikami was initially reluctant to adopt Alone in the Dark's fixed-view camera system, saying it "had an effect on immersion, making the player feel a bit more detached", but eventually adopted it because the use of pre-rendered backdrops allowed a higher level of detail than his fully 3D first-person view prototype, which "didn't get along so well with the original PlayStation's specs."
 A concept art claimed to be of the original first-person prototype has been available since the 1990s, showing more similarity to Doom rather than Alone in the Dark.
 A first-person perspective was not used again for the mainline Resident Evil series until Resident Evil 7: Biohazard (2017).